Novel aspects of integrability for NLSMs in symmetric spaces: The solution of the auxiliary system

 Putting everything together, the solution of the auxiliary system reads

 and coincides with the result of \cite{Katsinis:2022amo}, which is expected as the $O(n)$ NLSM is a special case of the models under consideration.
-Let us also mention that the solutions was actually guessed using the result of the $O(3)$ NLSM \cite{Katsinis:2020avk}, which was expressed in terms of the embedding functions.
+Let us also mention that the structure of the solution was actually guessed using the result of the $O(3)$ NLSM \cite{Katsinis:2020avk}, which was expressed in terms of the embedding functions.